syncfusion-content/xamarin-docs/Xamarin/SfRotator/features.md

 ## Navigation Direction

-The `NavigationDirection` property specifies the direction in which items should be navigated in Rotator control.
+The `NavigationDirection` property specifies the direction in which items should be navigated in SfRotator control.

 * `Horizontal` - Items can be navigated in horizontal direction.